davidemms/OrthoFinder/README.md

 SHOOT.bio searches your query sequence against a database of gene families and instantly provides you with a phylogenetic tree with your query sequence grafted into it.

-Or if you want to run an orthology analysis for all genes across multiple species then keep reading.
+Or, if you want to run an orthology analysis for all genes in multiple species then keep reading about OrthoFinder.

 ---